cacilhas/kodumaro/_source/posts/2023-06-10-writing-games.md

 I’m talking about [Scratch][] first to sweep it away, ’cause Scratch earns its own whole post.

-I think Scratch is a great sandbox to test concepts and a good place to share ideas.
+I think Scratch is a great sandbox to test concepts and the place to share ideas.

 I have a Scratch project called [Casual Funny Games][], and we can get into it